matosjan/efdl-hw-1/README.md

 ### `unet.py`

 * `UnetModel.forward(...):` the `temb` variable should have two fake dimensions(unsqueezed two times), so that broadcasting works when summing tensors.
-This bug was found because of failed tests.
+This bug was found because of failed tests

 ## Changes in tests

 * After fixing all the bugs described above there was still a flapping test.
-So I added a seed fixing procedure to ensure that the testing is deterministic.
+So I added a seed fixing procedure to ensure that the testing is deterministic
 * Implemented `test_training` test in `test_pipeline.py` that covers the whole training process

 ### Tests coverage